1

 To excel in Clinical Neuroscience, a candidate typically needs an advanced degree in neuroscience, neuropsychology, or a related field, with strong skills in neuroanatomy, clinical assessment, and scientific research.
 Familiarity with neuroimaging tools (like MRI and EEG), statistical analysis software, and possibly state or board certifications are often required.
 Effective communication, problem-solving, and collaborative teamwork are valuable soft skills that enhance success in this role.
 These competencies are essential for conducting and interpreting complex neurological evaluations, contributing to patient care, and advancing neurological research.

-What do clinical neuroscientists do?
+How much do clinical neuroscientists make?

 What is a Clinical Neuroscience job?